One Family’s Extraordinary Commitment to Grow, Gather, Hunt, and Fish for most of their Food in Interior Alaska and to Help Others do the Same

 Terry finds all manner of ways to tread more lightly in this world through being thankful for what she has and finding creative ways to use less.

 Terry shares her extensive, unique and local knowledge in two gardening sessions each year (one in the fall and one in the spring), each consisting of about eight classes.
 In addition, she welcomes people to her garden – to help, observe or ask questions.
 For those who can’t fit the class into their schedules, or are not in Fairbanks, you can learn about Terry’s garden, attached greenhouse, and root cellar on YouTube.
+Terry gives a broad view of her 30 years of gardening in this lecture.
 For information on preserving food go to UAF Extension’s website.

 It’s a stretch to say that anyone can do what the Reichardts do.
 But they show us that one dedicated, hardworking family can eat almost entirely local – and not just for one year.
 Terry asserts, “When you put a little effort into being a little more self-sufficient, you find that it’s delightful.
 You’re not giving up a lot.”